sbryan/spark-js-SDK/README.md

 ### Overview
 This is a web client SDK for the Spark REST APIs.
 For API reference and a general introduction see our [documentation](spark.autodesk.com/developers/reference/).

-This client-side implementation of the Spark APIs, includes a small server-side requirement to handle authentication APIs.
-Node.js code that implements the server-side calls is located in the repoistory's [authentication_server](https://github.com/spark3dp/spark-js-sdk/tree/master/authentication_server/nodejs) folder.
+This client-side implementation of the Spark APIs requires a server-side handling the authentication APIs: Node.js code implementing the server-side is located in the repository's [authentication_server](https://github.com/spark3dp/spark-js-sdk/tree/master/authentication_server/nodejs) folder.

 ### Installation